uhmanoa-transpiler-project/shaka-show/README.md

 # Development

-To enable watches for all JS and for semanic UI files, do the folloing:
+To enable watches for all JS and for semanic UI files, do the following:

 1. Open a terminal, go to project root.
 2. type `webpack`.